Air New Zealand: Alternative propulsion and emissions of greenhouse gases

 In a 2008 effort to develop an aviation biofuel, Air New Zealand and Boeing researched the jatropha plant to see if it was a viable green alternative to conventional fuel.
 A two-hour test flight, using a 50–50 mixture of the new biofuel with Jet A-1 feeding a Rolls-Royce RB211 engine of one of the airline's 747-400s, was completed on 30 December 2008.
-The engine was then removed to be scrutinised and studied to identify any differences between the jatropha blend and regular Jet A1.
+The engine was then removed to be scrutinised and studied to identify any differences between the jatropha blend and regular Jet A-1.
 No effects to performances were found.
 The use of jatropha was identified as a possible future fuel but large tracts of low quality land needed to grow the plant would have to be found without impeding other agricultural uses.

 In 2022, Air New Zealand adopted a 2030 target to reduce its emissions by almost 29%.

 In July 2024, Air NZ had announced the withdrawal of its 2030 climate target and that it would also withdraw from the Science Based Targets initiative (SBTi).
-The Spinoff website reported that this raises serious credibility questions for Air New Zealand.
+The Spinoff reported that this raises serious credibility questions for Air New Zealand.

-Awards

-In 2020, Air New Zealand was named "Best Airline" in the Airline Excellence Awards 2020 carried out by AirlineRatings.com.

-In 2023, Air New Zealand was named AirlineRatings.com's Airline of the Year for 2023.

-Baggage tracker policy

-Although Air New Zealand and fellow Star Alliance member Lufthansa briefly banned baggage trackers in 2022, those bans and advisories were reversed in 2023.